Polymorphic Coverage Types: Type Soundness

-\paragraph{Type Denotations} Assuming a standard typing judgement for basic types, $\emptyset \basicvdash e : t$, a type denotation for a type $\tau$, $\denotation{\tau}$, is a set of closed expressions:
+\paragraph{Type Denotations} Assuming a standard typing judgement for basic types, $\emptyset \basicvdash e : t$, a type denotation for a type $\tau$, $\denot{\tau}$, is a set of closed expressions:

-In the case of an overapproximate refinement type, $\nuot{b}{\phi}$, the denotation is simply the set of all values of type $b$ whose elements satisfy the type's refinement predicate ($\phi$), when substituted for all free occurrences of $\nu$ in $\phi$.\footnote{The denotation of an overapproximate refinement type is more generally $\{ e{:}b ~|~ \emptyset \vdash e: b \land \forall v{:}b, e \hookrightarrow^* v \impl \phi[x\mapsto v] \}$.
+In the case of an overapproximate refinement type, $\rawnuot{b}{\phi}$, the denotation is simply the set of all values of type $b$ whose elements satisfy the type's refinement predicate ($\phi$), when substituted for all free occurrences of $\nu$ in $\phi$.\footnote{The denotation of an overapproximate refinement type is more generally $\{ e{:}b ~|~ \emptyset \vdash e: b \land \forall v{:}b, e \hookrightarrow^* v \impl \phi[x\mapsto v] \}$.
 However, because such types are only used for function parameters, and our language syntax only admits values as arguments, our denotation uses the simpler form.} Dually, the denotation of an underapproximate coverage type is the set of expressions that evaluate to $v$ whenever $\phi[\nu \mapsto v]$ holds, where $\phi$ is the type's refinement predicate.
 Thus, every expression in such a denotation serves as a witness to a feasible, type-correct, execution.
 The denotation for a function type is defined in terms of the denotations of the function's argument and result in the usual way, ensuring that our type denotation is a logical predicate.

-\paragraph{Type Denotation under Type Context} The denotation of a refinement types $\tau$ under a type context $\Gamma$ (written $\denotation{\tau}_{\Gamma}$) is:\footnote{In the last case, since $\hat{e}_x$ may nondetermistically reduce to multiple values, we employ intersection (not union), similar to the \textsc{Disjunction} rule.}$^,$\footnote{When reasoning about a subset relation between the denotations of two types under a type context $\denotation{\nuut{b}{\phi_1}}_{\Gamma} \subseteq \denotation{\nuut{b}{\phi_2} }_{\Gamma} $ we require that the denotations be computed using the same $\Gamma$; details are provided in the \releasesource{}.}
+\paragraph{Type Denotations under a Type Context} The denotation of a refinement type $\tau$ under a type context $\Gamma$ (written $\denot{\tau}_{\Gamma}$) is:\footnote{In the last case, since $\hat{e}_x$ may nondetermistically reduce to multiple values, we employ intersection (not union), similar to the \textsc{Disjunction} rule.}$^,$\footnote{When reasoning about a subset relation between the denotations of two types under a type context $\denot{\urt{b}{\phi_1}}_{\Gamma} \subseteq \denot{\urt{b}{\phi_2} }_{\Gamma} $ we require that the denotations be computed using the same $\Gamma$; details are provided in the \releasesource{}.} { } The denotation of an overapproximate refinement type under a type context is mostly unsurprising, other than our presentation choice to use a let-binding, rather than substitution, to construct the expressions included in the denotations.